velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 >
 > Note: The docker compose file is set to download images for M1 chip
 >  (linux/arm64).
 For linux/amd64 architecture, specify them in the "platform"
-> field in the docker compose files.
+> field in the docker compose file.

 Once the containers are running, bring up akhq using the url http://localhost:8081/ in the browser.
 Navigate to _Topics > Create a topic_